moikot/petite-cloud/README.md

 # Petite Cloud

-A [GitOps Toolkit](https://toolkit.fluxcd.io/) setup for installing a set of services on a bare-metal [Kubernetes](https://kubernetes.io/) cluster of [Rock64s](https://www.pine64.org/devices/single-board-computers/rock64/).
+A [Flux v2](https://toolkit.fluxcd.io/) setup for installing a set of services on a bare-metal [Kubernetes](https://kubernetes.io/) cluster of [Rock64s](https://www.pine64.org/devices/single-board-computers/rock64/).

 **NOTE:** The following services need to be adjusted if you want to clone this repository and use it for your setup: